 LLMs are versatile tools capable of handling a wide range of tasks due to their training on vast datasets and ability to understand and generate human-like text.
 Here are some areas where LLMs excel:

-• Natural Language Processing: Engaging in conversations, text completion, and content creation like articles and stories.
+- Natural Language Processing: Engaging in conversations, text completion, and content creation like articles and stories.

-• Language Translation and Summarization: Translating text between languages and condensing long texts into shorter summaries.
+- Language Translation and Summarization: Translating text between languages and condensing long texts into shorter summaries.

-• Question Answering and Sentiment Analysis: Providing accurate answers to questions and analyzing emotional tones in text.
+- Question Answering and Sentiment Analysis: Providing accurate answers to questions and analyzing emotional tones in text.

-• Content Personalization and Creative Writing: Generating personalized recommendations and creating imaginative stories and poems.
+- Content Personalization and Creative Writing: Generating personalized recommendations and creating imaginative stories and poems.

-• Educational and Programming Assistance: Explaining complex topics, helping with homework, generating code snippets, and debugging.
+- Educational and Programming Assistance: Explaining complex topics, helping with homework, generating code snippets, and debugging.

-• Data Analysis: Interpreting data and generating insights for decision-making.
+- Data Analysis: Interpreting data and generating insights for decision-making.

 These capabilities make LLMs valuable across various industries, including technology, education, healthcare, entertainment, and more.

-According to VentureBeat analysis, despite all the use cases that AI and ML can offer industries, 87% of AI projects never go into production.
-That’s shocking!
 Ensuring the accuracy and reliability of LLMs remains the most significant challenge due to their complexity and the vast amount of unstructured data they process with a lack of domain-specific context and biased responses.
-Let’s understand this in detail.
+Let's understand this in detail.

-Navigating the Challenges of Working with LLMs
+Navigating the Challenges of Enterprise AI Models

 Numerous public and internal Large Language Models (LLMs) have been criticized for their inconsistent performance.
 Enterprises building their LLMs encounter substantial challenges, such as a lack of domain-specific context and biased responses.
 Despite these issues, organizations continue to invest in LLMs to revolutionize customer interactions, optimize operations, and enable innovative business models for enhanced growth.
+Let's first understand how LLMs function and why these issues occur so frequently.
+LLMs are trained on vast amounts of unstructured data; they learn about the data and store this information as part of weights and biases in their neural network; this information includes the language understanding and the general knowledge provided in the training data.

-Fundamental 1: LLMs work on the knowledge they have been trained on – a question asked outside that knowledge may receive an inaccurate response.
+Fundamental 1: LLMs work on the knowledge they have been trained on, and a question asked outside that knowledge may receive an inaccurate response.
 When we use these LLMs for Enterprise use cases, we must know that they may not understand your domain-specific questions completely and will most likely hallucinate.
+So, we need to make them aware of the domain knowledge to answer our specific questions, and that's why RAG (Retrieval Augmented Generation) is becoming the most popular way of providing domain knowledge to LLMs.
+But vanilla RAG can only go so far.

-Fundamental 2: LLM primarily operates on the principle of “Garbage in, Garbage out.”
-The higher the quality of data it is trained in, the better the result it will give.
+Fundamental 2: LLM primarily operates on the principle of "Garbage in, Garbage out."
+The higher the quality of data it is trained on, the better the result it will give.
 Unfortunately, off-the-shelf LLMs are not prepared with structured and relevant data for enterprise use cases.
 However, by providing high-quality structured data as a part of the context, LLM can do a great job.

 Understanding The Root Cause of the LLM Problems